-While the program was available to all members, Icario leveraged data and proprietary propensity models to focus communication efforts on high-risk and members with care gaps—assessing which members were most likely to churn, most likely to engage, and which channels they were likely to engage in.
-With this targeted, cost-effective approach, we were able to quickly impact the most valuable HEDIS measures—leveraging rewards to motivate members to complete the healthcare activities with the biggest influence on quality and member health.
+While the program was available to all members, Icario leveraged data and proprietary propensity models to focus on high-risk members and those with care gaps—assessing which members were most likely to churn, most likely to engage, and which channels they were likely to engage in.
+With this targeted, cost-effective approach, we were able to quickly impact the most valuable HEDIS measures—leveraging rewards to motivate members to complete the health actions with the biggest influence on quality and member health.

 Exceptional Member Engagement and Critical Care Gaps Closed